DiyMediaServer

 The sync vs async Debate: Why Data Integrity Matters

-Here’s a crucial decision that affects both performance and safety.
+Here’s a decision that affects both performance and safety.

 sync: The Safe Choice

 With async, the server says “sure, I’ll save that” and returns immediately, even if the data is still sitting in memory.
-It’s faster, but if your server crashes, you might lose recent writes.
+It’s faster.
+If your server crashes, you might lose recent writes.

 The verdict: Use sync unless you’re running benchmarks or you enjoy living dangerously.
 Your media library is worth the small performance hit.